taddison/taddison/README.md

 Currently curious about:
 - JavaScript (react, nextjs, gatsbyjs)
 - Knowledge management (~digital gardens)
+- Quantified self

-Being kept busy at work with:
+Been busy at work with:
 - Engineering management (teams/teams of teams)
 - Building systems for speed, scale, and security
+- Doing more with less (time, money)

 Ongoing obsession with:
-- Personal finance
 - MS SQL 😍
-- Automation
+- Automation (most recently with PowerShell)
 - Personal finance

 [my blog]: https://tjaddison.com/blog